 Reducing opportunity & improving decisions

-In the case of patching, for example, a technical measure such as introducing patch management may reduce the opportunity for human error to a minimum in most cases - but it is still essential to account for situations where the technical solutions has a temporary lapse, or if a new situation such as a BYOD policy where users are allowed to use their own devices without patch management is introduced.
+In the case of patching, for example, a technical measure such as introducing patch management may reduce the opportunity for human error to a minimum in most cases - but it is still essential to account for situations where the technical solutions have a temporary lapse, or if a new situation such as a BYOD policy where users are allowed to use their own devices without patch management is introduced.

-In other cases, such as with phishing emails, technical measures such as spam filters and breach detection software have a very limited effect in reducing opportunity for error when faced with a targeted attack.
+In other cases, such as with phishing emails, technical measures such as spam filters and breach detection software have a very limited effect in reducing the opportunity for error when faced with a targeted attack.
 In those cases, the only effective way to mitigate human error is by teaching end users how to make better judgments.

 How can you reduce human error?